What do Academic Representatives do?

 How to become an Academic Rep

 This year some departments at LSE are electing their Academic Reps through the LSESU website.
 If you are part of one of those departments, you will be able to nominate yourself and/ or vote for your Academic Representatives through the Students' Union website.
-If you are interested in becoming an Academic Rep head to the elections webpage here: https://www.lsesu.com/voice/academic-reps/academic-reps-elections/.
-Nominations will be open between the 18th of September and the 3rd of October.
-Voting will be open from the 9th of October until the 10th October.
+If you are interested in becoming an Academic Rep head to this webpage for more information: https://www.lsesu.com/voice/academic-reps/academic-reps-elections/.
+Nominations are currently closed and will reopen for the next election cycle.